asnota/Computer-Pointer-Controller/README.md

 ```
 python main.py
 ```
-You may specify the optional arguments if you intend to use other input, device or models, for example here is a request with additional arguments:
+You may specify the optional arguments if you intend to use another input, device or models, for example here is a request with additional arguments:
 ```
 python main.py
 -fd ../intel/face-detection-adas-binary-0001/FP32-INT1/face-detection-adas-binary-0001.xml \